Helping achieve the eight Millennium Development Goals

 Healthy, immunised children are better able to attend school and learn.

-- Protecting children from illness and disability enables them to attend school more regularly.
+- Protecting children from infectious diseases enables them to attend school more regularly.

-- Vaccination improves their cognitive development, physical strength and educational achievements.
+- Vaccination raises children’s IQ, improves their cognitive development, physical strength and educational achievements.

 MDG 3: promote gender equality and empower women

-- Healthy children free women's time for other activities.
+- Healthy, immunised children frees women’s time for other activities.

 MDG 4: reduce child mortality

-- 79% of children in developing countries are now being reached by national immunisation programmes compared with 66% in 2000.
+- 83% of children in the world are now being reached by national immunisation programmes Immunisation is closer to universal coverage than most other health interventions.

-- Pneumonia and diarrhoea kill three million children each year.
-GAVI supports the pneumococcal and rotavirus vaccines against these leading child killers.
+- Pneumonia and diarrhoea kill between two to three million children each year.
+GAVI supports pneumococcal and rotavirus vaccines against these leading child killers.

 MDG 5: improve maternal health